South West Rocks Abstract Workshop

 3.00 pm afternoon tea (included)

 4.00 pm to 6.00 pm - evening group sunset shoot

 WALKING AND WEATHER

 This is a gentle workshop, which requires a low level of fitness.
 There will be a small amount of walking to and from shooting locations, occasionally on uneven surfaces.
 If you have any doubts about your ability, please contact Len directly.
-He is a qualified wilderness guide and will assess your fitness and mobility and find a solution for you.
+He is a qualified wilderness guide who will assess your fitness mobility and find a solution for you.

 Winter temperatures at South West Rocks generally range from 18ºC-28ºC.
 The mornings are usually brisk, warming through the day with crisp cool evenings.
 Low rainfall is typical of July.
 Err on the safe side and come prepared for wind, rain and chilly temperatures.

 When you book you will receive a detailed packing list to help you plan for the workshop.